pirafrank/OSX_utils/readme.md

 want.

 ### License
-The workflows in this repository are released under the GNU GPLv3 License by Francesco Pira (francescopira.me@gmail.com, pirafrank.github.io).
+The workflows in this repository are released under the GNU GPLv3 License by Francesco Pira (francescopira[dot]me[at]gmail[dot]com, pirafrank.github.io).
 You can read the terms of the license [here](http://www.gnu.org/licenses/gpl-3.0.html).

 ## Documentation